noseka1/service-mesh-kustomization/README.md

 #### Creating a custom TLS route

-The TLS route in the previous section was created automatically by the Istio OpenShift Routing.
+In the previous section, the TLS route was created automatically by the Istio OpenShift Routing.
 You can choose to create your custom passthrough route to better control its parameters.
 For example:

 ```
 $ oc create route passthrough \